Definition of IoT

 Healthcare

-IoT devices in healthcare monitor patient health, send alerts, and improve outcomes.
+IoT devices in healthcare help monitor patient health, send alerts, and improve treatment outcomes.

-• Wearable devices track heart rate, sugar levels, and sleep patterns.
+- Wearable devices track heart rate, blood sugar levels, and sleep patterns.

-• Smart pill bottles remind patients to take medication on time.
+- Smart pill bottles remind patients to take their medicine on time.

 Transportation